 How to help increase your baby's learning and emotional security

-Consider the following as ways to foster the emotional security of your 1-year-old:
+Here are some ways to foster the emotional security of your 1-year-old:

-Give your child toys that can be filled and emptied and toys for imaginary play.
+Give your child toys that can be filled and emptied, and toys for imaginary play.

 Give your child simple 2- to 6-piece puzzles and balls of all sizes.

 Help your child build towers of blocks.

 Encourage your child to "help" you with household tasks.